PIZ-50

 These can take up to 5 years to grow from seed until blooming and these are mature plants.
 Please note that they are a spring ephemeral, meaning they bloom and then go dormant, and may be looking past their prime by sale day, but will come back fine.

 Features: Aptly named spring ephemeral can slowly create a colony in the right situation.
 Blooms early then whole plant goes dormant by the mid-summer.
 Flowers can be pink and white on the same plant.
-Bumblebees use buzz pollination to obtain pollen; other native bees may also visit for the pollen.
-No nectar is produced though.
+Bumblebees use buzz pollination to obtain pollen.
+Other native bees may also visit for the pollen, though no nectar is produced.

 Light: Full-Part Sun